winitzki/lamonte-jexer-wikis/High-Level-Design.md

   subsequent frames each widget will "know" which Cells are transparent.

-* Currently there are only two paths for a partially-transparent image to cover another image, in the "tackboard" which can place arbitrary bitmaps anywhere; and in the terminal widget.
+* Currently there are three paths for a partially-transparent image to cover another image, in the "tackboard" which can place arbitrary bitmaps anywhere; and in the terminal widget.
 At these points it blindly blits one image over the other - which conveniently handles alpha blending too.
 All other paths to generate image data will either set a Cell to text, or an image, but not an image-over-image.
   This is just an artifact of how Jexer got here though and not a specific design choice.
 If Jexer gets another widget/object that can put image-over-image, then it will need to handle image-over-image at that spot too.

 * Once the logical screen is fully assembled, the image goes to the output heads which can be a mix of GUI/Swing or Xterm screens.